Staran Video Class Kit

 The Staran Video Class Kit includes online access to 1 hour and 34 mins of detailed video tutorials, a colour-printed patterncard with full instructions in all five sizes, and all the Alice Starmore Hebridean 3 Ply yarn required to make Staran in your chosen size and colour.
 In the step-by-step online video tutorials Alice demonstrates how Staran is knitted and finished.
 These tutorials are suitable for a knitter who has the ability to make a basic garment.

-This design is available in a choice of our Hebridean 3 Ply colours.
-Staran is shown here in Selkie, Sea Anemone and Sea Ivory.
+This design is available in a choice of our Hebridean 3 Ply colours, Sea Anemone and Selkie, as shown first here, or please look at our digital shade card for other colour options.

 Once your Staran kit has been dispatched you will recieve an email with a username and password for our steek dot scot video tutorial website.
 You can use your personal login information to access a detailed Video Class showing key points in the making and finishing of a Staran pullover.
 If you are buying this as a gift please get in touch with us beforehand as classes are linked directly to your order details.